 4. Standardize and enforce

 To improve the accessibility of digital instructions, the easiest and most convenient way is through a Connected Worker platform.
-On the platform, already existing work instructions can be rapidly digitized and new instructions beautifully designed from scratch.
+On the platform, already existing work instructions can be rapidly digitized and new standardized work instructions beautifully designed from scratch.
 More relatedly, these instructions can be shared to the mobile devices of every operator, and expertly managed to ensure operators have access to an archive of digitized work instructions for reference and knowledge-building.

 Operators, on the other hand, can use their dashboard to collaborate on instructions, offer input and provide feedback.